wacncontent/CustomizeTool/output/articles/event-hubs/event-hubs-c-storm-getstarted.md

 In order to complete this tutorial you will need the following:

 + A C development environment.
-For this tutorial, we will assume the gcc stack on an [Azure Linux VM](../virtual-machines/virtual-machines-linux-tutorial.md) with Ubuntu 14.04.
+For this tutorial, we will assume the gcc stack on an [Azure Linux VM](/documentation/articles/virtual-machines-linux-tutorial) with Ubuntu 14.04.
 Instructions for other environments will be provided in external links.

 + A Java development environment configured to run [Maven](http://maven.apache.org/).
 For this tutorial, we will assume [Eclipse](https://www.eclipse.org/).

 + An active Azure account.
-If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see [Azure Free Trial](https://azure.microsoft.com/pricing/free-trial/).
+If you don't have an account, you can create a trial account in just a couple of minutes.
+For details, see [Azure Trial](https://azure.microsoft.com/pricing/1rmb-trial/).

 ## Create an Event Hub

-1. Log on to the [Azure portal], and click **NEW** at the bottom of the screen.
+1. Log on to the [Azure Management Portal], and click **NEW** at the bottom of the screen.

-2. Click **App Services**, then **Service Bus**, then **Event Hub**, and then **Quick Create**.
+2. Click **Azure Websites**, then **Service Bus**, then **Event Hub**, and then **Quick Create**.

 	![][1]